Browse our guides or talk to our team.

-4. Navigate around your mind map by using the arrow keys on your keyboard.
+4. Navigate around your map by using the arrow keys on your keyboard.

-There are two preset color themes in mind maps, although of course you can customize colors to your liking.
+There are two preset color themes for mind mapping in Gliffy, although of course you can customize colors to your liking.

 If you select the “Families” theme, child nodes will be grouped with the subtopics they’re connected to by color.
 So for example, if a subtopic is blue, all the child nodes connected to it would also be blue (like in the example above).